-Our child death and family harm statistics are SHAMEFUL:
+Our child death and family harm statistics in Aotearoa are distressing and preventable.

-- 10 children die every year from someone who is caring for them
+- 10 children die every year in our country from someone who is caring for them

-- 75 Police call outs to Family Harm Incidents in Tairawhiti (300 per month!)
+- 75 Police call outs to Family Harm Incidents in Tairawhiti (approx.: 300 per month!)

 What happens if the person doesn’t consent to their information being shared?

 Consent is not required if a staff member is concerned about the wellbeing of a child or person in their care or someone else that is at risk of being harmed.
 Health information will be shared with an authorised agency.